Transformers as Algorithms: Generalization and Stability in In-context Learning

-$\bullet$ \textbf{Exploring transfer risk in terms of distance.} Besides drawing source and target tasks from the same $\dtask$, we can also investigate transfer risk in an instance specific fashion.
+\fi $\bullet$ \textbf{Exploring transfer risk via source-target distance.} Besides drawing source and target tasks from the same $\dtask$, we also investigate transfer risk in an instance specific fashion.
 Specifically, the population risk of a new task $\Tc$ can be bounded as $\Lc_{\Tc}(\bal)\leq \Lc_{\Dca}(\bal)+\text{dist}(\Tc,(\Dc_t)_{t=1}^T)$.
 Here, $\text{dist}(\cdot)$ assesses the (distributional) distance of task $\Tc$ to the source tasks $(\Dc_t)_{t=1}^T$ (e.g.~\cite{ben2010theory,hanneke2019value}).
 In case of linear tasks, we can simply use the Euclidean distance between task vectors, specifically, the distance of target weights $\bt_{\Tc}$ to the nearest source task $\text{dist}(\Tc)=\min_{t\in[T]}\tn{\bt_\Tc-\bt_t}$.
 In Fig.~\ref{fig:div} we investigate the distance of specific target tasks from source tasks and how the distance affects the transfer performance.
 Here, all source and target tasks have unit Euclidean norms so that closer distance is equivalent to larger cosine similarity.
 We again train each MTL task with multiple sequences $M\rightarrow \infty$ (as in Fig.~\ref{fig:transfer}) and use $T=20$ source tasks with {$d=5$ dimensional regression} problems.
-In a nutshell, Figure \ref{fig:div} shows that task similarity (based on $\ell_2$ distance) is indeed highly predictive of transfer performance across different distance slices (namely $[0,0.2],[0.2,0.6],[0.6,1],[1,2]$).
-An intriguing question is identifying the broader conditions under which transfer risk can be rigorously related to the MTL risk, which is further discussed in Appendix \ref{sec task diversity}.
+In a nutshell, Figure \ref{fig:div} shows that Euclidean task similarity is indeed highly predictive of transfer performance across different distance slices (namely $[0,0.2],[0.2,0.6],[0.6,1],[1,2]$).